 What to do:

-- Mix 1 part sugar, 1 part boric acid, 2 parts flour together in a disposable container.
+- Mix 1-part sugar, 1-part boric acid, and 2-parts flour in a disposable container.

 - Form the doughs into tiny balls with your hands.